Macrometacorp/docs/docs/graphs/graph-examples/sample-dataset-graphs.md

 With the default "Search Depth" of 2 of the graph viewer, you might not see all edges of some graphs unless you load the full graph.
 :::

-## Create Example Graph
+## Create a Sample Dataset Graph

-To create an example graph:
+To create a sample dataset graph:

 1. In the Macrometa web console, navigate to **Data > Graphs**.
 2. Click **New Graph**, and then click **Sample Datasets**.